reypader/ui-project-seed/README.md

 # UI Project Template #

 Very basic project template for starting a UI project using RequireJS and AngularJS.
 The template also contains samples for modules and tests.

-There are two main files and HTML files.
-One is dedicated to serving the main application assets (main.js & index.html) and the other is for displaying a login page (signin-main.js & signin.html).
-The reason for the separation is to make sure that the entire application is loaded when asking the user to sign in.
+The project comes with Twitter Bootstrap and Font-Awesome for convenience.
 ## Requirements ##
 * Grunt CLI
 * NodeJS